A membership made for women

 Hormone therapy, with estrogen alone or combined with progesterone, has been shown in clinical trials to reduce hot flashes and night sweats by about 75%.
 It’s considered the most effective treatment for these symptoms and can improve your quality of life during menopause.*

-*In a 2023 review published in the Journal of the American Medical Association, systemic estrogen therapy, alone or with progesterone, reduced hot flashes and night sweats by about 75% compared to no treatment.
-In its 2022 Position Statement, the North American Menopause Society confirmed that hormone therapy is the most effective treatment for these symptoms, especially for women under 60 years old or within 10 years of menopause onset.
+A 2023 JAMA review found systemic estrogen therapy, alone or with progesterone, cut hot flashes and night sweats by ~75%.
+The North American Menopause Society confirms hormone therapy is the most effective option, especially for women under 60 or within 10 years of menopause.

 Why choose QuickMD for menopause hormone therapy?